bgumodo/armadillo_bgu_bundle/speech/README.md

 Then run "rqt".
 Then select Plugins -> Services -> Service Caller from the main menu of rqt.
 Select "speech_to_text" from the dropdown menu and press "Call".
-Now you have be silent until you see "* Mic set up and listening." in the command line.
+Now you have to be silent until you see "* Mic set up and listening." in the command line.
 Then say a command such as: "Johnny bring me coffee" or "Coffee is ready".
 You will see the recognized command in the command line.